Jake30123/jake-hamilton-portfolio/README.md

 $ bundle install
 ```

-To test the theme, run this.
+To test the theme, run the following command.
 (Using the `--trace` flag for verbose errors.)

 ```sh
 $ bundle exec jekyll serve --trace